Neumayer Channel

-Neumayer Channel is known for its majestic cliffs, an attraction for tourists who come to the region.
-It is said to be like a maze with no visible exits because of its inverted S-shape.
-Its entrance and exits both have sharp bends.
+Neumayer Channel is renowned for its dramatic cliffs, drawing tourists to the region.
+It is often likened to a maze due to its inverted S-shape, where both the entrance and exits feature sharp bends, creating a challenging and scenic navigational experience.

 Geology

 The Neumayer Channel Tectonic Block is bounded by the Neumayer Fault and the Fournier Fault, which are parallel SW-NE trending strike-slip faults.
 The block consists of an Early Tertiary granite-granodiorite pluton intruded by a system of Early of Late Tertiary vertical dykes.
 These intrusive rocks are overlain by basaltic-trachyandesitic lavas and tuffs.